The Employment Rights Bill, once enacted, will catalyse the most significant overhaul of UK workplace rights and responsibilities in a generation.

 Public concern during the pandemic about precarious work and lack of access to sick pay brought renewed scrutiny to the framework governing workers’ rights.
 Employers faced criticism over the use of fire and rehire tactics, zero-hours contracts and non-standard working arrangements.
 In response, the government committed to delivering stronger statutory protections and improved oversight of employment practices.

-The Employment Rights Bill, introduced in 2024, reflects these concerns and aims to consolidate and expand upon previous proposals, incorporating recommendations from the Taylor Review of Modern Working Practices and findings from parliamentary inquiries and consultations.
+The Employment Rights Bill, introduced in 2024, aimed to reflect these concerns, consolidating and expanding on previous proposals, incorporating recommendations from the Taylor Review of Modern Working Practices and findings from parliamentary inquiries and consultations.

 Section B: Proposed changes under the Employment Rights Bill